Updated 19 May 2020

 In this time of rapid change and uncertainty we are doing our best to manage an unprecedented number of calls and emails about ceremony bookings.
-Following the government announcement on 23 March 2020 on further measures being taken to reduce the spread of coronavirus, we will no longer be attending ceremonies.

 We appreciate that you may have concerns about how the Government’s fast changing response to the coronavirus may affect your ceremony or registration appointment.
 Please read the information below before getting in touch.